Headings (Titles) in PowerPoint

 Use Titles in PowerPoint

 Screen reader users rely on slide titles to understand the structure of your presentation and to navigate between slides.
-Every slide in a PowerPoint deck needs a clear, descriptive title.
+Every slide in a PowerPoint deck needs a clear, descriptive title, even if it’s hidden.

 Make Your Titles Unique and Descriptive